mkadin/favs/README.md

 2) Edit the new config.php with your database credentials and Google Maps API key.

-3) Import the database.sql for some example database data and the database's structure.
+3) Import the database.sql to set up the table structure.